rollyourown-xyz/ryo-website-content/content/collaborate/project_and_module_development/project_structure/index.md

 draft: true
 ---

 A rollyourown.xyz project has a defined, modular structure and every rollyourown.xyz project is structured in the same way.
-The structure is provided by the [project template repository](https://git.rollyourown.xyz/ryo-projects/ryo-project-template) and the template [can be forked to form the basis of a new rollyourown.xyz project](/LINK/TO/WORKFLOW/DESCRIPTION).
+The structure is provided by the project template repository and the template [can be forked](/collaborate/working_with_git/forking_and_pull_requests/#forking) to form the basis of a [new rollyourown.xyz project](/collaborate/project_and_module_development).

 <!--more-->

+The rollyourown.xyz project template repository is mirrored [on Codeberg](https://codeberg.org/rollyourown-xyz/ryo-project-template) and [on GitHub](https://github.com/rollyourown-xyz/ryo-project-template).

 ## Project directory structure